Home » Marine life » Dangerous Jellyfish Identification Guide | 10 Jellies To Avoid

 Jellyfish warning sign at a beach.

-If you get stung, look for a vinegar station (bottom right).
+According to research, vinegar is efficient for some stings, like those by box jellies and the man o’ war.
+Look for a vinegar station (bottom right).
 Pour, but don’t rub, the vinegar over the sting site to deactivate unfired nematocysts.

 Jellyfish warning sign with ID information.